skolakoda/programming-quotes/README.md

 ## Style Guide

-Kodni standard na projektu je varijacija [*JavaScript Standard Style*](https://standardjs.com/), čije su glavne značaljke:
+We are using a variant of [*JavaScript Standard Style*](https://standardjs.com/).
+The main rules are:

-- bez tački-zareza
+- No semicolons
-- 2 razmaka za poravnanje
+- 2 spaces for indentation
-- polunavodnici za strune
+- Single quotes for strings
-- `===` umesto `==` za poređenje
+- Use `===` instead of `==` for comparisons

-Ovde možete preuzeti [ESLint config file](https://github.com/skolakoda/kodni-standard/blob/master/.eslintrc).
+You can find a ESLint config file [here](https://github.com/skolakoda/kodni-standard/blob/master/.eslintrc).